Skip to main content

 Origin and dynamics of Near Earth Objects

-Patrick Michel et al. (2005).
+Michel, Patrick et al. (2005).
 Comptes Rendus.
 Physique

 A dynamical steady-state model links NEO orbits to asteroid-belt resonances, highlighting Yarkovsky drift as the key resupply mechanism.
 A bit outdated.